 This condition can be treated under proper guidance if the underlying cause is diagnosed early on.
 It can also be treated without any major bone deformities, however, certain conditions might need surgical intervention.

-- Rickets can be treated by eating a diet rich in vitamins and minerals, especially vitamin D, consuming calcium and phosphorus rich food.
+- Rickets can be treated by eating a diet rich in vitamins and minerals, especially vitamin D, and consuming calcium and phosphorus-rich food.

 - If rickets is caused due to a genetic disorder, the patient is prescribed vitamin D hormones and phosphorous medications.